joowani/dtags/README.rst

     # You may need to sudo depending on your setup
     ~$ pip install --upgrade dtags

-**Step 3**: Add the following line to your shell runtime configuration:
+**Step 3**: Add the following line at the end of your shell runtime configuration:

 .. code:: bash